Berklee grad with that classic rock vibe.

-I had an interest in music from an early age but never saw myself as a true performer.
-Like many others, I had no clue that there were even any other career choices within the music world, outside of playing on stage.
-With a similar interest in technology, I quickly discovered that using the available gadgets and their flashing lights to do something creative—like making music in the studio—was what I was really interested in learning.
+I had an interest in music from an early age but never saw myself as becoming a true performer on stage.
+I grew up with FM radio in the 70s and with a growing interest in technology, I quickly discovered that using the available gadgets and their flashing lights to do something creative—like making music in the studio—was what I was really interested in learning.
 This was in the era of the Yamaha DX7, Linn drum machine, and early MIDI.
 Digital recording and the modern DAW were still years away from being available to the masses, so instead there was a basic sequencer and 4-track recording to cassette tapes.

 All of this led me to Berklee, where I graduated from their Music Production & Engineering program in the early 1990's.
 Life happened.
 I cut my hair, took out my earring and found a "real job" to make ends meet.